ShanMeister/ShanMeister/README.md

 🎯 Actively grinding in coding and fitness

-💻  coding with Python, Java, and C++
+💻 Coding with Python, Java, and C++

 🌍 Able to communicating in Chinese, English, and a little Spanish